firefly-cpp/AST-Monitor/README.md

 <p align="center">
   <img width="600" src="https://user-images.githubusercontent.com/73126820/179205160-edce581c-1ea8-4287-a795-7d05fb7c8ddc.png" alt="AST-Intervals">
 </p>
-Get ready to push your limits with the third page of the AST-Monitor application—a paradise for interval training enthusiasts.
-With interval training data at your fingertips, you'll stay on top of your game like never before.
+The third page of the AST-Monitor application caters to interval training enthusiasts.
+With interval training data at your fingertips, you'll stay at the top of your game like never before.
 Discover the duration of each phase, track your current heart rate, and marvel at the average heart rate achieved.
 But that's not all—brace yourself for the Digital Twin proposed heart rate and witness the thrilling difference between your current heart rate and the proposed target.
 Prepare to dominate your workouts with the AST-Monitor! 🏋️‍♀️

 ---